 The Role of Institutions in the Contractual Process

-Human beings increase their productivity by specializing their resources and exchanging their products.
-The organization of exchange is costly, however, because specialized activities need coordination and incentives have to be aligned.
-This work first describes how these exchanges are organized in an institutional environment.
-It then focuses on the dual effect of this environment - as with any other specialized resource, institutions may be used for expropriation purposes.
-They enjoy specialization advantages in safeguarding exchange but they also make possible new forms of opportunism, causing new costs of exchange.
-Three perverse tendencies are identified: In the legal field, there is a surplus of mandatory rules and, at the same time, a deficit in default rules.
-Second, courts' activity is biased against the quasi-judicial role of the parties and the market.
-Third, Market enforcement is based on reputational assets that are badly exposed to opportunism.
+This work first describes how exchange is organized in an institutional environment with laws, courts and markets focusing on the dual effect of this environment.
+Institutions enjoy specialization advantages in safeguarding exchange but they also make possible new forms of opportunism, causing new costs of exchange.
+Institutions are therefore subject to the standard trade-off of specialization advantages and exchange costs.
+Three perverse tendencies are identified and discussed: In the legal field, there is a surplus of mandatory rules and, at the same time, a deficit in default rules.
+Second, courts' activity is biased against second-party enforcement, the quasi-judicial role of the parties and the market.
+Third, market enforcement is based on reputational assets that are badly exposed to opportunism, often of judicial origin.

 JEL Classification: L14, K00, K20